 The best mold test kit for a home depends on whether users want to test the air quality or if a surface test is more appropriate.
 Take a look at the top products below to see examples of the various mold test kits available, then read on for more information about how to select the best mold test kit to test for the presence of mold in a home.

-- RUNNER UP: Seeml Labs DIY Mold 3 Test Kit (Same Day Results)
+- RUNNER-UP: Seeml Labs DIY Mold Test Kit

 - BEST SWAB TEST: Healthful Home 5-Minute Mold Test

 - BEST AIR PUMP: My Mold Detective Mold Test Kit

 How We Chose the Best Mold Test Kits

 When gathering our top picks for mold test kits, we looked at a range of tests on the market to provide options for each type, including tape strips, swabs, petri dishes and air pumps.
 We made sure that our list of recommendations has an option for every shopper and what they need.

 Our research found that the time for test results can vary greatly.
 Therefore, we have provided a wide range of picks that satisfy on-the-spot testing where results need to be instant as well as comprehensive kits that are mailed to professional laboratories for extensive analysis, which can take up to a few weeks.

 Our Top Picks